sonydevworld/spresense-nuttx/boards/README.txt

   LPC1788) and Xilinx Spartan 6 XC6SLX9

 boards/z80/ez80/makerlisp
-  This port use the MakerLips machine based on an eZ80F091 ez80Acclaim!
+  This port use the MakerLisp machine based on an eZ80F091 ez80Acclaim!
   Microcontroller, and the Zilog ZDS-II Windows command line tools.
 The development environment is Cygwin under Windows.
 A Windows native development environment is available but has not been verified.